 - if the Registrar becomes aware of an event that has affected the accuracy of the estimate, or if the parent tells the Registrar that the event has occurred (CSA Act section 63A), or

-- if the Registrar has sent the parent a notice requesting information relevant to determining the accuracy of the estimate, under CSA Act section 161 or 162A(1) or (4) (section 63B).
-(See 6.2.3.)
+- if the Registrar has sent the parent a notice requesting information relevant to determining the accuracy of the estimate, under CSA Act section 161 or 162A(1) or (4) (section 63B) (6.2.3).

 Most estimates are reviewed and the assessment amended under CSA Act section 63A when the parent informs the Registrar of a change in their income or when the Registrar otherwise becomes aware that the estimate may no longer be accurate.

-Example: M becomes unemployed and lodges an estimate in June.
-On 1 October M starts a new job.
-On 10 October M calls DHS, advises of the income change and lodges a new estimate.
-The Registrar will accept the new estimate but will not amend M's previous estimate.
-M's previous estimate will be used in their assessment until 9 October.
+Examples: Leon becomes unemployed and lodges an estimate in June.
+On 1 October Leon starts a new job.
+On 10 October Leon calls Services Australia, advises of the income change and lodges a new estimate.
+The Registrar will accept the new estimate but will not amend Leon's previous estimate.
+Leon's previous estimate will be used in their assessment until 9 October.

-F changes jobs and lodges an estimate in January.
-On 15 May F gets a promotion which makes the income they estimated in January no longer accurate.
-On 15 June F calls DHS, advises of the income change and lodges a new estimate.
-The Registrar will accept the new estimate from 15 June and will also amend F's previous estimate to reflect the change in income from 15 May.
+Marina changes jobs and lodges an estimate in January.
+On 15 May Marina gets a promotion which makes the income they estimated in January no longer accurate.
+On 15 June Marina calls Services Australia, advises of the income change and lodges a new estimate.
+The Registrar will accept the new estimate from 15 June and will also amend Marina's previous estimate to reflect the change in income from 15 May.

 The Registrar will only review an estimate under CSA Act section 63B if: